divyan7982/weather-App/README.md

-Sure, here's a sample README file for a Weather App:

 # Weather App

+![image](https://github.com/divyan7982/weather-App/assets/131895243/943a8c99-1402-47e9-8d03-104d88c17e88)

 The Weather App is a web application that allows users to check the current weather and forecast for different locations around the world.
 It provides users with real-time weather data, including temperature, humidity, wind speed, and weather conditions.
-![image](https://github.com/divyan7982/weather-App/assets/131895243/943a8c99-1402-47e9-8d03-104d88c17e88)

 ## Features

-- Search for weather information of various locations by city name or ZIP code.
+- Search for weather information of various locations by city name.
-- View the current weather conditions, including temperature, humidity, wind speed, and weather description.
+- View the current weather conditions, including temperature, humidity, wind speed, and pressure.
-- Get a 5-day weather forecast, showing the expected weather conditions for the upcoming days.
 - Interactive and user-friendly interface for ease of use.

 ## Technologies Used